Verpous/AlwaysShadow/README.md

 AlwaysShadow turns on Instant Replay by simulating the keypresses for the shortcut that toggles it in GeForce Experience, which by default is Alt+Shift+F10.
 This may cause AlwaysShadow to change your keyboard language because the default shortcut for cycling between languages in Windows is Alt+Shift.
 To resolve this issue, it is recommended to go to your GeForce Experience settings and change the shortcut for toggling Instant Replay.
 I use Ctrl+Shift+F10.
 Remember that after changing the shortcut you will need to exit and relaunch this program.

+Some programs (Netflix for example) may run in the background at all times, which means if you whitelist them AlwaysShadow will see them as always running.
+You can disable these programs running in the background in [Windows settings](https://support.microsoft.com/en-us/windows/windows-background-apps-and-your-privacy-83f2de44-d2d9-2b29-4649-2afe0913360a).

 ## Download

 Simply click [here](https://github.com/Verpous/AlwaysShadow/releases/download/v1.3/AlwaysShadow.zip), or you can go to [Releases](https://github.com/Verpous/AlwaysShadow/releases) and choose what to download.
 And of course, you can always clone the repo and compile it yourself.